johnfedoruk/bangular/aio/content/guide/set-document-title.md

 Generally you want to provide application-wide services in the root application component, `AppComponent`.

-This cookbook recommends registering the title service during bootstrapping, a location you reserve for configuring the runtime Angular environment.
+This cookbook recommends registering the title service during bootstrapping, a location you reserve for configuring the runtime Bangular environment.

 That's exactly what you're doing.
-The `Title` service is part of the Angular *browser platform*.
+The `Title` service is part of the Bangular *browser platform*.
 If you bootstrap your application into a different platform, you'll have to provide a different `Title` service that understands the concept of a "document title" for that specific platform.